spdx/spdx-3-serialization-prototype-playground/jsonld/GETTING_STARTED.md

 Now, we need to describe what [Element][Class_Element]s are being connected.
-[Relationship][Class_Relationship]s always have a directionality associated with them: you can thing of them as an arrow pointing from their [from][Property_from] property to their [to][Property_to] properties.
+[Relationship][Class_Relationship]s always have a directionality associated with them: you can think of them as an arrow pointing from their [from][Property_from] property to their [to][Property_to] properties.
 [from][Property_from] is always required and must be a single object, whereas [to][Property_to] is a list of zero or more objects.
 Lets write the JSON to